sinykin/QTM-340/docs/schedule.md

 * In class: discussion of Weingart and regex notebooks

-## Unit 2: Operationalizing Text as Data
+## Unit 2: Introductory Data Science with Text

 9/15 – ASYNCHRONOUS
 ##### Sentiment Analysis